Dr Marc Fabri

-Marc was Principal Investigator for the £300k EU-funded Autism&Uni project, which ran from 2013 until 2016.
-He continues to develop the project outputs, working closely with universities across the UK to help them support autistic undergraduate students during their transition into HE.
-Prior to this he secured £30k HEFCE innovation funding to establish a behaviour change research cluster, and more recently he collaborated with psychology colleagues on a Knowledge Transfer Partnership on health and safety behaviour.
+Previously he was Principal Investigator for the £300k EU-funded Autism&Uni project (www.autism-uni.org) and continues to develop the project outputs, working closely with universities across the UK to help them support autistic undergraduate students during their transition into HE.
+Marc also runs Leeds Behaviour Lab (www.leedsbehaviourlab.org), a group that is interested in designing technology to facilitate positive behaviour change.

-Marc advises the UK Government’s Student Loans Company on issues related to assistive technology and study support for autistic students.
-He is an editorial board member of the International Journal of Human Computer Interaction and has recently guest edited a Special Issue on “Designing with and for users on the autism spectrum”.
-Marc is also a regular programme committee member for the British HCI conference and DUXU conference series.
+Marc advises the UK Government’s Student Loans Company on issues related to assistive technology and disability support for autistic students.
+He is an editorial board member for the International Journal of Human Computer Interaction and for the Autism in Adulthood Journal.
+In 2018 he guest edited an IJHCI special issue on “Designing with and for users on the autism spectrum”.
+Marc is also a regular programme committee member for the British HCI conference and the DUXU conference series.

 Marc teaches modules on the BSc Creative Media Technology and the BSc Computing courses:

 - Web development

 - Creative industry practice

 Marc's research is centred around participatory design methods, applied to the field of assistive and enabling technologies to help people lead healthier and happier lives.
 He uses Design Thinking methods to develop ideas that bring about positive change and innovation.

 Marc has published on design methodology, the use of technology for positive behaviour change, barriers and enablers for autistic HE students, and the technology preferences of autistic people.